-- Bachelor of Arts (BA)
+- Bachelor of Arts (B.A.)

-- Bachelor of Applied Science (BAS)
+- Bachelor of Applied Science (B.A.S.)

-- Bachelor of Business Administration (BBA)

-- Bachelor of Science (BS)
+- Bachelor of Science (B.S.)

 All degree programs are designed to provide both breadth and depth in academic experience.
 The length of time to complete a bachelor's degree for most students attending full-time, each term, from start to finish is four years.
 This time could decrease based on the number of transfer credits accepted and number of courses taken each term.

 Degree requirements include General Education Core, major requirements, and electives.
 Students are required to complete the General Education Core providing background and foundation knowledge to build academic excellence and career flexibility.
 In addition to the General Education Core, students will complete a major in at least one academic area.
 Courses taken in a major area may also meet the General Education Core requirements.
 Elective courses are taken to satisfy the credit hour requirement of the degree once the General Education Core and major requirements are fulfilled.
 It is highly recommended that students complete as many of the General Education Core courses as possible during their freshman and sophomore years.
 This will provide the student with the foundation needed to be successful in their upper-level courses.